vt-vl-lab/reading_group/README.md

 ## Current Schedule

-### Reading Group: Friday 11AM - 12PM, Whittemore Hall TBD
+### Reading Group: Friday 11AM - 12PM, Whittemore Hall 457B
 Please let Joseph know what paper you are going to present and your summary by the end of the Monday before your presentation.

 | Date       | Presenter     |  Topic     |